mesosphere/dcos-docs-site/pages/dkp/kommander/1.3/clusters/index.md

 ### Connect an existing cluster

-Using the Add Cluster option, you can attach an already existing cluster, even an existing Konvoy cluster, directly to Kommander.
+Using the Attach Cluster option, you can attach an already existing cluster, even an existing Konvoy cluster, directly to Kommander.
 Enjoy all the multi-cluster management and monitoring benefits that Kommander provides while keeping your existing cluster on its current provider & infrastructure.

 See [Attach Cluster](/dkp/kommander/1.3/clusters/attach-cluster/)